 Image credit: David Murphy – Not On The Map

-Impact Travel Alliance (ITA) – a global community and 501(c)3 nonprofit aimed at improving the world through travel – is looking ahead to 2020 with optimism as many sustainable travel trends are becoming mainstream.
-“It’s heartening to see so many sustainability and conservation ideas at the forefront of discussions,” said ITA Founder and Executive Director Kelley Louise.
+Impact Travel Alliance (ITA), a global community and 501(c)3 nonprofit aimed at improving the world through travel, is looking ahead to 2022 with optimism as many sustainable travel trends are becoming mainstream.
+“It’s heartening to see so many sustainability and conservation ideas at the forefront of discussions,” said ITA Founder and Executive Director, Kelley Louise.

-So, as the term ‘sustainability’ edges into household discussions around the globe, what trends are shaping sustainable travel in the new decade?
+So, as the term ‘sustainability’ edges into household discussions around the globe, what trends are shaping sustainable travel as we move forward into 2022?

 Accessibility and Inclusion in Travel